 Within the technology acceptance process, from pre-adoption to appropriation, Connected, Cooperative and Automated Mobility (CCAM) is still in the pre-adoption phase.
 For these new mobility services to succeed, user acceptance and appropriation is key.
-So far, CCAM is viewed from end-users with scepticism, with the highest concerns regarding safety and the perceived low added value of current automated services, with an added flavour of societal job loss risk perception due to automated driving services.
+So far, CCAM is viewed from end-users with scepticism, with the highest concerns regarding safety and the perceived low added value of current automated services (European Commission, 2020), with an added flavour of societal job loss risk perception due to automated driving services (Goos et al., 2019).